SEND Report to Parents

 - The SEND team have an open door policy for pupils and staff

-- The Vineyard School have achieved the Attachment Friendly Schools Award.
-Through this award, we have developed the whole school's understanding of attachment and how we can support pupils
+- The Vineyard School has achieved the Attachment Friendly Schools Award.
+Through this award, we have developed the whole school’s understanding of attachment and how we can support pupils

 How are learners with SEND supported when they move to another class or school?